The query transformation hint (Stmt Transform Hint) allows you to control specific query transformation operations in an SQL query.

 NO_REWRITE |

-The NO_REWRITE hint prevents query rewriting.
-After this hint is used, the query block affected by this hint will not participate in any query rewriting operations.
+The NO_REWRITE hint is used to prohibit query rewriting.
+After using this hint, the query block (QB) it affects will not participate in any query rewriting operations.

 Syntax